Grumstrup1/41934_G42/A3/README.md

 - default_areas: fallback areas for each element type  in m² Both can also be changed later in the terminal using the menu options.

-When starting to run the script, the first thing it will ask is to enter the file path for the chosen IFC model If it loads, it will state IFC model loaded successfully, and an options menu will pop up.
+When starting to run the script, the first thing it will ask is to enter the file path for the chosen IFC model.
+If it loads, it will state IFC model loaded successfully, and an options menu will pop up.
 If not, you get an error.

 The menu has the following options: